-Use the high powers above 250 W in the Uterine application only if lower powers do not produce temperature elevation high enough for ablation.
+Use the high powers above 250 W only if lower powers do not produce temperature elevation high enough for ablation.
 Consider the risk of unintended damage to nearby sensitive organs and structures when using the high powers.
 Carefully monitor the heating in the near field, far field and near sensitive organs and be prepared to stop the sonication immediately if needed.